- What is the Oregon Montessori Association?

 - We do not offer teacher training, but there are three training centers in Portland and several in Washington.
 Training is offered in a variety of formats, and most reputable training centers are accredited by MACTE (Montessori Accreditation Council for Teacher Education).
 The Association Montessori Internationale offers training for teachers and accreditation for schools, (www.montessori-ami.org/) and the American Montessori Society also offers teacher credentials, (www.amshq.org).

 - How do I become a member of the OMA?

 - Membership is open to both schools and individuals who are interested in supporting Montessori in our region.
-Join OMA today by downloading a membership form or utilizing paypal.
+Join OMA today by downloading a membership form and mailing it to OMA with a check or utilizing paypal.
 Our membership year runs from August 1 to July 31.